cw257900/inspiration_python/Rag/with_weaviate/docs/embedding and chunking.md

 ## Embedding Strategy

-- **Options **:
+- **Opetions**:
-- Where to do the Embedding:
+Where to do the Embedding:
-    Pre-embed vectors before loading to Weaviate, or let [Weaviate embed](https://weaviate.io/developers/weaviate/concepts/vector-quantization) during object creation. <br>
+    Pre-embed vectors before loading to Weaviate, or <br>
+    Use [Weaviate embed](https://weaviate.io/developers/weaviate/concepts/vector-quantization) during object creation. <br>
-- What model and package to use:
+What model and package to use:
     openai:
     > text-embedding-3-large, dimensions: 3072 <br>
     > text-embedding-ada-002, dimensions: 1536 <br>